singlestore-labs/singlestore-wasm-toolkit/README.md

-# SingleStore Wasm Toolkit And Examples
+# SingleStore Wasm Toolkit, Tutorial, And Examples

-This repository provides utilities intended to help you streamline development of Wasm UDFs and TVFs for SingleStoreDB.
-It consists of development containers, documentation, and a collection of example Wasm programs.
+This repository provides utilities and documentation intended to help you streamline development of Wasm UDFs and TVFs for SingleStoreDB.
+It consists of development containers, a tutorial, and a collection of example Wasm programs.

+This README describes the technical details on how to get started using this toolkit.
+Please also check out our [tutorial](https://singlestore-labs.github.io/singlestore-wasm-toolkit/html/Tutorial-Overview.html), which is great place to start once you are ready to write your first function, and will walk you through specific examples.

+# Tools

 To use the tools in this repo, you will need to have Docker installed on your system.
 Most of these tools can be installed locally as well.

-# Tools

 In this repo, you will find two development containers -- one standalone and one designed specifically for VS Code.
 These containers attempt to strike a balance between providing a fairly comprehensive set of Wasm-oriented development tools, while still being mindful of image sizes.
 Still, the container sizes currently range between 2-3 GB.